-Performance Outcomes Examples that achieve aspects of the Performance Outcomes General criteria a. the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area is maintained and not lost or degraded; b. on-site mitigation measures, mechanisms or processes are in place demonstrating the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area are maintained.
-For example, this can be achieved through replacement, restoration or rehabilitation planting as part of any proposed covenant, the development of a Vegetation Management Plan, a Fauna Management Plan, and any other on-site mitigation options identified in the Planning scheme policy - Environmental areas.
+- a. the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area is maintained and not lost or degraded; - b. on-site mitigation measures, mechanisms or processes are in place demonstrating the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area are maintained.
+For example, this can be achieved through replacement, restoration or rehabilitation planting as part of any proposed covenant, the development of a Vegetation Management Plan, a Fauna Management Plan, and any other on-site mitigation options identified in the Planning scheme policy Environmental areas.

 Editor's note - This is not a requirement for an environmental offset under the Environmental Offsets Act 2014.

-PO25 No example provided.
-Development provides for safe, unimpeded, convenient and ongoing wildlife movement and establishes and maintains habitat connectivity by: a. retaining habitat trees; b. providing contiguous patches of habitat; c. provide replacement and rehabilitation planting to improve connectivity; d. avoiding the creation of fragmented and isolated patches of habitat; e. providing wildlife movement infrastructure.
+Development provides for safe, unimpeded, convenient and ongoing wildlife movement and establishes and maintains habitat connectivity by:

+- a. retaining habitat trees; - b. providing contiguous patches of habitat; - c. provide replacement and rehabilitation planting to improve connectivity; - d. avoiding the creation of fragmented and isolated patches of habitat; - e. providing wildlife movement infrastructure.

 Editor's note - Wildlife movement infrastructure may include refuge poles, tree boulevarding, 'stepping stone' vegetation plantings, tunnels, appropriate wildlife fencing; culverts with ledges, underpasses, overpasses, land bridges and rope bridges.
-Further information is provided in Planning scheme policy - Environmental areas.
-Vegetation clearing and habitat protection PO26 Development ensures that the biodiversity quality and integrity of habitats is not adversely impacted upon but maintained and protected.
-No example provided.
+Further information is provided in Planning scheme policy -Environmental areas.
+Vegetation clearing and habitat protection PO26 No example provided.
+Development ensures that the biodiversity quality and integrity of habitats is not adversely impacted upon but maintained and protected.
 PO27 No example provided.

-Perf formance Outcomes Examples that achieve aspects of the Performance Outcomes Genera I criteria Development does not result in the net loss or degradation of habitat value in a High Value Area or a Value Offset Area.
-Where development does result in the loss or degradation of habitat value, development will: a. b. rehabilitate, revegetate, restore and enhance an area to ensure it continues to function as a viable and healthy habitat area; provide replacement fauna nesting boxes in the event of habitat tree loss in accordance with Planning scheme policy - Environmental areas; undertake rehabilitation, revegetation and restoration in accordance with the South East Queensland Ecological Restoration Framework.
-PO2 8 No example provided. elopment ensures safe, unimpeded, convenient and bing wildlife movement and habitat connectivity by: a. b. providing contiguous patches of habitat; avoiding the creation of fragmented and isolated patches of habitat; c. d. providing wildlife movement infrastructure; providing replacement and rehabilitation planting to improve connectivity.
-Veg etation clearing and soil resource stability PO2 9 No example provided.
-Dev elopment does not: a. b. result in soil erosion or land degradation; leave cleared land exposed for an unreasonable period of time but is rehabilitated in a timely manner.
-Veg etation clearing and water quality PO3 0 No example provided. grou elopment maintains or improves the quality of indwater and surface water within, and downstream, site by: a. b. c. ensuring an effective vegetated buffers and setbacks from waterbodies is retained to achieve natural filtration and reduce sediment loads; avoiding or minimising changes to landforms to maintain hydrological water flows; adopting suitable measures to exclude livestock from entering a waterbody where a site is being used for animal husbandry (4) and animal keeping (5) activities.
+Development does not result in the net loss or degradation of habitat value in a High Value Area or a Value Offset Area.
+Where development does result in the loss or degradation of habitat value, development will: a. rehabilitate, revegetate, restore and enhance an area to ensure it continues to function as a viable and healthy habitat area; b. provide replacement fauna nesting boxes in the event of habitat tree loss in accordance with Planning scheme policy -Environmental areas; c. undertake rehabilitation, revegetation and restoration in accordance with the South East Queensland Ecological Restoration Framework.
+PO28 No example provided.
+Development ensures safe, unimpeded, convenient and ongoing wildlife movement and habitat connectivity by:

+- a. providing contiguous patches of habitat; - b. avoiding the creation of fragmented and isolated patches of habitat; - c. providing wildlife movement infrastructure; - d. providing replacement and rehabilitation planting to improve connectivity.

+Vegetation clearing and soil resource stability

+PO29 Development does not: a. result in soil erosion or land degradation;

+b. leave cleared land exposed for an unreasonable period of time but is rehabilitated in a timely manner.

+Vegetation clearing and water quality

+Development maintains or improves the quality of groundwater and surface water within, and downstream, of a site by:

+- ensuring an effective vegetated buffers and setbacks from waterbodies is retained to achieve natural filtration and reduce sediment loads: - avoiding or minimising changes to landforms to maintain hydrological water flows; - c. adopting suitable measures to exclude livestock from entering a waterbody where a site is being used for animal husbandry(4) and animal keeping(5) activities.